zcutlip/radio_streams_vlc/README.md

 If you just want the first match (e.g., "groove salad" not "groove salad classic"), use the `-f` or `--first-match` option:

 ![first match](images/vlc-radio-groovesalad-first-match.gif)

+## Credit

+Thanks to [nick3499](https://github.com/nick3499) for the [original project](https://github.com/nick3499/radio_streams_vlc) this is forked from, and for curating a comprehensive directory of shoutcast stations.